QuantEcon/Bookshelf/assets/aboutPage.md

 ## Summary

-QuantEcon Bookshelf is an open notebook gallery and archive that hosts Jupyter notebooks related to all areas of economics and econometrics.
+QuantEcon Bookshelf is an open notebook repository and archive that hosts Jupyter notebooks related to all areas of economics and econometrics.

 Anyone can submit a notebook on either of these topics.
 Peer review is